- This event has passed.

 The 2020 BrewVino Roast has been canceled for everyone’s safety due to the pandemic.
 If you have purchased tickets, we will be refunding the face value of the ticket.
 We plan to have refunds complete before the end of April.
 Thank you for your interest in the event.
 Please visit us this spring and summer when things open back up.

 The BrewVino Steer Roast is a wine and beer event of a different flavor!

-Custom Steer Roast • Special Wine and Beer Blend Tasting • Music by Brass Differential
+Steer Roast • Special Wine and Beer Release • Music by Suzie & The Detonators • Special Wine Tastings

 *If tickets sell out online, they will not be available on the day of the event.

-You’ll have the chance to taste the most popular varieties of von Stiehl wines and Ahnapee brews during the event and enjoy the opportunity to buy an exclusive batch each of wine and beer produced just for the event.
-This year the event will be filmed for a network show that we’re not allowed to name (hint – it has to do with fire, meat and men).
+Join us on June 6th and you’ll have the chance to taste the most popular varieties of von Stiehl wines and Ahnapee Brewery brews during the event and enjoy the opportunity to buy an exclusive batch each of wine and beer produced just for the event.

 What’s so special about the steer roast?
 For starters, the steer is unique.